EmanueleMassa/Correction_of_overfitting_bias/README.md

 2) Weibull model without censoring
 3) Logit regression model for binary data

-For further reference to the theory we refer to [@massa].
+For further reference to the theory we refer to [@massa2023correction].

 For models 1 and 2 you can find a routine that computes the order parameters of the theory from the RS equations, the user need only to specify zeta = p/n.
 In particular the program in the file "solver_log_log.py" and "solver_weibull.py" compute the order parameters for several values of zeta (see the code).